Galactic diffuse gamma-ray emission from GeV to PeV energies in light of up-to-date cosmic ray measurements: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China (No. 12220101003), the Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR-061), the Chinese Academy of Sciences, and the Program for Innovative Talents and Entrepreneur in Jiangsu.
+We thank Jun Li for helpful discussion.
+This work is supported by the National Natural Science Foundation of China (Nos.
+12220101003, 12322302), the Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR-061), the Chinese Academy of Sciences, and the Program for Innovative Talents and Entrepreneur in Jiangsu.